 The most common type of transistor is the Bi-polar transistor, which consists of a:

-This type of transistor's layers and materials carry either negative charges or positive charges.
 The layers are always arranged either Negative, Positive, Negative OR Positive, Negative, Positive.
 An easy way to remember this is to think of it as a sandwich.
 To understand more about positive and negitive atoms, go here!

 Let's use the example of a NPN transistor (Negative, Positive, Negative) When electrons are passed through a circut, connectng to a transistor, they will want to fill the places where there are MORE protons than electrons (in the Positive part of the transistor) which in a NPN transistor, is in the middle.
 However, once the electrons have filled the parts in need of electrons in the Positive part of the transistor, What happens next?